Where to Find the Very Best Madeleines in Paris

 When King Louis XV visited Lorraine in 1755, madeleines won him over as well.
 In fact, he loved them so much that he gave them to his wife, Marie, who introduced them to the French court at Versailles.
 And of course, once they were popular with royalty, then everyone else also wanted a bite.

 The cake achieved a new level of fame in the 1920s, when Marcel Proust spoke about them in his book “In Search of Lost Time.”
-He waxes poetically about how the cake, dipped in his cup of tisane (herbal tea), reminded him of his childhood, when his aunt Léonie used to give him a bite of her madeleine every Sunday morning.
+He waxes poetic about how the cake, dipped in his cup of tisane (herbal tea), reminded him of his childhood, when his aunt Léonie used to give him a bite of her madeleine every Sunday morning.
 It’s a reference which has now made its way into modern French culture as the expression, “What is your madeleine de Proust?”—or in other words, which food reminds you of your childhood?

 Salon Proust at the Ritz